You can start a venture fund if you’re not rich; here’s how – TechCrunch

 Says Rupp, “I think there are industry ‘norms,’ but we haven’t required a [general partner] commitment from younger GPs when we have felt that they don’t have the financial means.”

-Bob Standish, founder of the fund administration firm Standish Management, echoes the sentiment, saying that a smaller general partner commitment in exchange for special investor economics is also fairly common.
+Bob Raynard, founder of the fund administration firm Standish Management, echoes the sentiment, saying that a smaller general partner commitment in exchange for special investor economics is also fairly common.
 “You might see a reduced management fee for the LP for helping them or reduced carry or both, and that has been done for years.”

 2.)
-Learn more about what are called management fee offsets, which investors in venture funds often determine to be reasonable.
-These aren’t uncommon, says, Michael Kim of Cendana Capital, a firm that has stakes in dozens of seed stage funds, because they also offer tax advantages (though the IRS has talked about doing away with these).
+Explore management fee offsets, which investors in venture funds often determine to be reasonable.
+These aren’t uncommon, says Michael Kim of Cendana Capital, a firm that has stakes in dozens of seed stage funds, because they also offer tax advantages (though the IRS has talked about doing away with these).

-How does theses work?
+How do these work?
 Say your “commit” was $1 million over 10 years (the standard life of a fund).
 Instead of trying to come up with $1 million that you presumably don’t have, you can offset up to 80% of that, putting in $200,000 instead but reducing your management fees by that same amount over time so that it’s a wash and you’re still getting credit for the entire $1 million.
 You’re basically converting fee income into the investment you’re supposed to make.

 3.)
 Use your existing portfolio companies as collateral.
-Kim has had at least two managers whose brands have come to be highly regarded launch a fund not with a “commit” but rather by bringing to the table stakes in startups they’d funded as angel investors.
+Kim had at least two highly regarded managers launch a fund not with a “commit” but rather by bringing to the table ownership stakes in startups they’d funded as angel investors.

 In both of these cases, it was a great deal for Kim, who says the companies were quickly marked up.
 For the fund managers’ part, it meant not having to put more of their own money into the funds.